funkyOne/fortyTwo.Docs/Authentication.md

 Any agent shouldn't be able to make API calls without proper authentication data.
 The server supports different ways to specify authentification data.

 It checks for values in the following order:
-  1. Headers
+  1. HTTP headers
   2. Query string parameters
-  3. URL value
+  3. URL path fragment

 First found value is used.

-##Using http headers
+##Using HTTP headers

 Agent should have `Fortytwo-AppKey` and `Fortytwo-AppSecret` header present in the call.
 These keys represent an app registered with Fortytwo.